 - Many of our courses are accredited by professional bodies.

-- Eight libraries (on our UK campuses) provide access to over 1.3 million printed volumes and journals, 18,000 ejournals, 70,000 ebooks, manuscripts and special collections.
+- Eight libraries (on our UK campuses) provide access to more than a million printed volumes and journals, 18,000 ejournals, 70,000 ebooks, four million manuscripts and special collections.
 There is also a short-loan collection of books most in demand.

 - Several of the libraries have been refurbished with group work spaces, study rooms, silent study zones, PCs, laptops, plasma screens and a cafe with sofas in Hallward Library.